 How do you see the industry evolving in the next five to ten years, and what excites you about these changes?

 Embodied carbon reduction within hydraulic services is something that I am passionate about.
 Having been working with James Gong and Brendan Josey of Deakin University for the last 5 or so years, observing the research they have been undertaking in water supply demand and applying this to embodied carbon there is an impressive saving, based on what practitioners are currently doing.
-I would like to see the GBC adopt some of the initiatives that we have discussed, and hydraulic services people better embodied carbon within buildings around the world.
+I would like to see the GBC adopt some of the initiatives that we have discussed, and hydraulic services people better informed about embodied carbon within buildings around the world.

 How has your career in engineering shaped your personal life and values?